 - 21. Information has now been published in relation to the authorisation process for CCGs.
 It is envisaged that by April 2013, CCGs will have been authorised to take on commissioning responsibilities for the populations they serve.
 Applications for authorisation will be considered by the NHS Commissioning Board which is likely to be established between July and October 2012. - 22.
-Authorisation is seen as a "development journey", the first element of which will be a risk assessment of the proposed configuration of the CCG.
-This will be carried out by the SHA and will examine:- - support of member practices - population coverage - relationship to local authority boundaries - size relationship with organisational capacity and engagement with practices - 23.
-It is envisaged that this will be carried out from October 2011.
-At this stage it is anticipated that, as far as this assessment is concerned, the risks for the CCG will be limited. - 24.
-The next element is the "development path".
-The authorisation process will be based upon six domains:-
+Authorisation is seen as a "development journey", the first element of which a risk assessment of the proposed configuration of the CCG.
+This was be carried out by the SHA and has examined:- - support of member practices - population coverage - relationship to local authority boundaries - size relationship with organisational capacity and engagement with practices

+- 23. The CCG completed this successfully.

+- 24. The next element is the "development path".
+The authorisation process will be based upon an assessment relating to six domains:-

-- strong clinical and professional focus - engagement with patients, carers and communities - delivery of the QIPP - · constitutional and governance arrangements - collaborative commissioning arrangements - leadership capacity - 25.
-Some of these issues have been alluded to, in part, above.
-The next step for the CCG will be to carry out a self assessment in terms of how well it meets the criteria which support these domains. - 26.
-As a result of this assessment, a development plan will be produced designed to take the CCG to the point where it can demonstrate through a track record of delivery that it meets the criteria and is in a position to seek authorisation. - 27.360 degree assessment will form part of the authorisation process.
+- strong clinical and professional focus

+- engagement with patients, carers and communities

+- delivery of the QIPP

+- constitutional and governance arrangements

+- collaborative commissioning arrangements

+- leadership capacity

+- 25. Some of these issues have been alluded to, in part, above.
+The CCG has carried out a self assessment in terms of how well it meets the criteria which support these domains.
+As a result of this assessment, a development plan has been produced designed to take the CCG to the point where it can demonstrate through a track record of delivery that it meets the criteria and is in a position to seek authorisation.

+- 26. A 360 degree assessment will form part of the authorisation process.
 In this context, the Shadow Health and Wellbeing Board will have an important role in the authorisation process, in terms of commenting upon the CCG's contribution to partnership working and relationships with the local population.
 Therefore, it will be critical for the CCG to fulfil its responsibilities in relation to the Shadow Health and Wellbeing Board and make its contribution to the Board's own developmental process.